Imamu Estate, Virgo

 Atienna stepped back and smiled.
 “I’m sorry if this comes off as rude, but I could ask you the same thing.”

 “I told you.
 I’m here because I’m bored,” Maria answered.
 She leaned back against the door behind her and paused when Atienna froze.
-She gestured backward and cocked her head.
+She gestured backwards and cocked her head.
 “You want to go inside, don’t you?
 Or is it that you want to walk away?
 I don’t really get what’s going on, but whatever you do is much better than just standing here, no?”

 Atienna’s palms itched.
 Had she not dressed them properly before?